Charlotte Delbo

-Charlotte Delbo (10 August 1913 – 1 March 1985) was a French writer chiefly known for her haunting memoirs of her time as a prisoner in Auschwitz, where she was sent for her activities as a member of the French Resistance.
+Charlotte Delbo (10 August 1913 – 1 March 1985) was a French writer chiefly known for her memoirs of her time as a prisoner in Auschwitz, where she was sent for her activities as a member of the French Resistance.

-Biography

 Early life

 Charlotte Delbo was born in Vigneux-sur-Seine, Essonne near Paris in 1913, to Charles Delbo from the French department of Sarthe, and Ermini (née Morero) who moved from Italy to France at the age of 18-years.

 She gravitated toward theater and politics in her youth, joining the French Young Communist Women's League in 1932.
 She met and married George Dudach two years later.
 Later in the decade she went to work for actor and theatrical producer Louis Jouvet and was with his company in Buenos Aires when Wehrmacht forces invaded and occupied France in 1940.

 She could have waited to return when Philippe Pétain, leader of the collaborationist Vichy regime, established special courts in 1941 to deal with members of the resistance.
 One sentenced a friend of hers, a young architect named Andre Woog, to death.
 "I can't stand being safe while others are guillotined", she told Jouvet.
 "I won't be able to look anyone in the eye."